 We use the acronym "LGBT" to refer to lesbians, gays, bisexuals, transgender persons

 and transsexuals.
 The acronym "LGB" refers to lesbians, gays, and bisexuals.

 Trinity Western University (TWU) describes themselves as "... a Christian University of the arts, sciences, and professions."
-1 It is a private religious university and as such is exmempt under the BC human rights code.
+1 It is a private religious university and as such is exempt under the BC human rights code.
 Thus elements of the Canadian Charter of Rights and Freedoms -- Canada's Constitution -- do not apply to it.
-The university is considering the addition of a law school -- the first Chrisitan law school in Canada.
+The University is planning to add a law school -- the first Christian law school in Canada.

-On FEB-28, prominent Canadian lawyer, Clayton Ruby, wrote a letter with three other lawyers to the Federation of Law Socieities of Canada.
+On 2013-FEB-28, prominent Canadian lawyer, Clayton Ruby, wrote a letter with three other lawyers to the Federation of Law Societies of Canada.
 It asked the federation to block the accreditation of the proposed Christian law school at

 TWU because the latter discriminates against persons with a homosexual orientation.
 Ruby said:

-All students at TWU must sign a "Community in Covenant" contract in which students must accept:
+All students at TWU must sign a "Community in Covenant" contract in which they must accept:

-This clause would exclude all ethical non-Christians and most or all liberal/progressive Christians from attending the university.
+This clause would exclude all all ethical non-Christians and most or all liberal/progressive Christians from attending the university simply because they believe that the Bible is a human document.
 However, that is not the topic being debated at this time.